port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/webhook.md

 Reaching this limit will throw a `413 Request Entity Too Large` HTTP error.
 :::

-## Limitations
-The webhook api has the following limitations:
-1. Webhook payload max size - 512KiB.
-Reaching this limit will throw a `413 Request Entity Too Large` http error.

 ## Examples

 Refer to the [examples](./examples/examples.md) page for practical configurations and their corresponding blueprint definitions.